AykutSarac/jsoncrack.com/README.md

 # JSON Crack (jsoncrack.com)

-JSON Crack is a free, open-source JSON visualization app that will revolutionize the way you work with data.
-With its intuitive and user-friendly interface, JSON Crack makes it easy to explore, analyze, and understand even the most complex JSON structures.
+JSON Crack is a free, open-source data visualization app capable of visualization data formats such as JSON, YAML, XML, CSV and more, into interactive graphs.
+With its intuitive and user-friendly interface, JSON Crack makes it easy to explore, analyze, and understand even the most complex data structures.
 Whether you're a developer working on a large-scale project or a data enthusiast looking to uncover hidden insights, JSON Crack has the tools and features you need to unlock the full potential of your data.

 ## Features
 - 💯 Free & open-source.
 - 🌓 Dark mode.
-- 🖼️ Export to PNG, SVG & clipboard.
+- 🖼️ Export to PNG, SVG, JPEG & clipboard.
-- 🔍 Zoom and panning support.
+- 🔍 Zoom and panning support with touch gestures.
 - 🛠 Wide range of tools - search, json path, node contents, expand/toggle, auto format...
 - 🔗 Share/Import/Fetch
 - 🧱 Embeddable iframe widgets.